Rules & Regulations

 Park & Event Rules & Regulations for Vendors

-The Hanover Tomato Festival strives to provide guests with a safe, comfortable and enjoyable atmosphere.
+Throughout Hanover Tomato Month, we strive to provide event guests with a safe, comfortable and enjoyable atmosphere.
 Hanover County reserves the right to refuse the approval of a vendor application.
 All event attendees and park patrons are to abide by the following park rules and event regulations.
 Those who witness other guests violating there policies should report to the nearest event staff person, volunteer or law enforcement officer.

 By using park facilities, park patrons agree to hold Hanover County harmless for any and all injuries, damage and/or loss occurring their use of park facilities.
 Hanover County assumes no responsibility for any injury, damage, or loss that may occur during the park patron’s use of park facilities.